dlt-hub/verified-sources/CONTRIBUTING.md

 Your tests will be run both locally and on CI.
 It means that a few instances of your test may be executed in parallel, and they will be sharing resources.
 A few simple rules make that possible.

-1. Always use `full_refresh` when creating pipelines in test.
+1. Always use `dev_mode` when creating pipelines in test.
 This will make sure that data is loaded into a new schema/dataset.
 Fixtures in `conftest.py` will drop datasets created during load.
 2. When creating any fixtures for your tests, make sure that fixture is unique for your test instance.